If you want a real thrill and top benefits to gardening, consider putting in an all native flowering pollinator garden in your yard or garden beds!

 What Native Plants to Grow in Butterfly and Bird Garden?

-Among some of the native flowering plants you can grow in your butterfly garden include: Wild Bergamot, Milkweed, Purple Coneflower, Bee Balm and Aromic Asters Alexanders to attract hummingbirds and butterflies and to fill your garden with beauty.
+Among some of the native flowering plants you can grow in your butterfly garden include: Wild Bergamot, Milkweed, Purple Coneflower, Bee Balm, Aromic Asters and Golden Alexanders to attract hummingbirds and butterflies and to fill your garden with beauty.

 Beautiful Native Aromic Asters